Sivakanth100/Ansible_Splunk/README.md

-Ansible playbook to install splunk server
+Ansible playbook/role to install splunk server on RHEL/CENT OS

 Download the latest rpm/.deb files from splunk  and drop them in the files directory and update the vars in vars/main.yml or